 - 1. CA certificate and key lifecycle events, including: - 1.
 Key generation, backup, storage, recovery, archival, and destruction; - 2.
 Certificate requests, renewal, and re-key requests, and revocation; - 3.
 Approval and rejection of certificate requests; - 4.
 Cryptographic device lifecycle management events; - 5.
-Generation of Certificate Revocation Lists and OCSP entries; - 6.
+Generation of Certificate Revocation Lists; - 6.
+Signing of OCSP Responses; and - 7.
 Introduction of new Certificate Profiles and retirement of existing Certificate Profiles. - 2.
 Subscriber Certificate lifecycle management events, including: - 1.
 Certificate requests, renewal, and re-key requests, and revocation; - 2.
-All verification activities stipulated in these Requirements and the CA's Certification Practice Statement;
+All verification activities stipulated in these Requirements and the CA's

+Certification Practice Statement;

 - 3. Approval and rejection of certificate requests; - 4.
-Issuance of Certificates; and - 5.
-Generation of Certificate Revocation Lists and OCSP entries. - 3.
+Issuance of Certificates; - 5.
+Generation of Certificate Revocation Lists.; and - 6.
+Signing of OCSP Responses. - 3.
 Security events, including: - 1.
 Successful and unsuccessful PKI system access attempts; - 2.
 PKI and security system actions performed; - 3.
 Security profile changes; - 4.
 Installation, update and removal of software on a Certificate System; - 5.
 System crashes, hardware failures, and other anomalies; - 6.
-Firewall and router activities; and - 7.
+Relevant router and firewall activities; and - 7.
 Entries to and exits from the CA facility.